Welcome to Get Organized Week!

 - Begin to assemble a Christmas planner, using a notebook or three-ring binder.

 - Decorate your planner!
 If you're using a clear pocket binder, print the Countdown planner cover and spine pages and insert into binder pockets.
-Get inspired to create a pretty notebook with Christmas planner tours and tutorials from Christmas Planner.

 - Add blank lined pages for any notes and records.